 iv.
 Undertaking a pilot assessment and progressive deployment

 The objective of the pilot trial involves a physician’s schedule, EHR documents, not forgetting the test results.
 A specified number of hours of clinical observation information are also put into place.

 A successful mobile EHR system if deployed correctly in any hospital setting will generally improve patient’s satisfaction scores in addition to being convenient.
 Most physicians are often unsatisfied whenever they spend so much time using EHR systems, for this reason, most health care providers have adopted the use of EHR systems in the exam rooms to avoid time wastage.

-Physician’s quality score is often determined by patient satisfaction, therefore, introducing systems which guarantee customers satisfaction which will make your patients respond positively during their visits.
-Meeting any threats related to effectiveness, precision, value, security, discretion, and safety by use of these developing EHR systems for health data automation will improve point of care and new innovations which can easily connect patients from wherever they are to their healthcare records.
+Physician’s quality score is often determined by patient satisfaction, therefore, introducing systems that guarantee customers satisfaction which will make your patients respond positively during their visits.
+Meeting any threats related to effectiveness, precision, value, security, discretion, and safety by use of these developing EHR systems for health data automation will improve point of care and new innovations that can easily connect patients from wherever they are to their healthcare records.